Qualifications for learners, shaped by learners

 Work done to date

-Together with Practice Solutions, who are experienced in working with young people, we are running a series of facilitated focus groups with learners from Key Stage 2 to those in Further Education (FE) and Work-Based Learning (WBL) until Friday 29 April.
+Together with Practice Solutions, who are experienced in working with young people, we ran a series of facilitated focus groups with learners from Key Stage 2 to those in Further Education (FE) and Work-Based Learning (WBL) until Friday 29 April.

-The focus groups are tailored to different age groups and are taking place in both Welsh and English settings, held virtually and in-person.
+The focus groups were tailored to different age groups and took place in both Welsh and English settings, held virtually and in-person.

-Learners can still share their views by completing our short online survey.
-It should take around five minutes to complete, and it may be filled out completely anonymously.
-We will not trace responses to any individuals.
+Learners also shared their views by completing our short online survey.
+It took around five minutes to complete and could be filled out completely anonymously.
+We didn’t trace responses to any individuals.

 What happens next?

-Keep an eye on our social media channels (Twitter, LinkedIn, Facebook and Instagram) and website for further updates.
+Keep an eye on our social media channels (Twitter, LinkedIn and Instagram) and website for further updates.